RoverPlatform/rover-ios/README.md

 customer.save()
 ```

 In addition to identifiers, you may provide other user attributes for more personlized and segmented messaging via the Rover Messages app.
-For a full list attributes check here.
+For a full list attributes check (here)[https://github.com/RoverPlatform/rover-ios-beta/blob/master/Pod/Classes/Model/Customer.swift].

 ### Inbox

 Most applications provide means for users to recall messages.
-You can use the `didDeliverMessage(_:)` callback on a `RoverObserver` to map and add Rover messages to your applications inbox as they are delivered.
+You can use the `didDeliverMessage(_:)` callback on a `RoverObserver` to map and add Rover messages to your application's inbox as they are delivered.
 You may also rely solely on Rover for a simple implementation of such inbox if your application doesn't already have one:

 ```swift
 Rover.reloadInbox { messages in